biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 	Tip: when you have fixed the problem you can continue the execution adding the option `-resume` to the run command line

 We will get a number of errors since no executable is found in our environment / path.
-This because they are stored in our docker image!
-So we can launch it this time with the `-with-docker` parameter.
+This is because the executables are stored in our docker image and we have to tell Nextflow to use the docker image, using the `-with-docker` parameter.

 .. code-block:: console